armaaar/M3SaaS/README.md

-# Multi-Tanent Multi-Database Modular Software As A Service
+# Multi-Tenant Multi-Database Modular Software As A Service

-A modular approach to create a multi-tanent API as a service with multiple databases.
+A modular approach to create a multi-tenant API as a service with multiple databases.
 Based on [DBStalker](https://github.com/armaaar/dbstalker) and [miniRouter](https://github.com/armaaar/miniRouter).

 ## Setup